joewlos/activitypubdantic/README.md

 [FastAPI](https://fastapi.tiangolo.com/) uses Pydantic models to validate [request bodies](https://fastapi.tiangolo.com/tutorial/body/).
 After importing **ActivityPubdantic** models directly, developers can automatically validate requests and then use the `get_class_from_model()` function to smoothly interact with the ActivityPub JSON.

-In the following example, when the same `Like` activity is sent in the POST request to `/outbox`, the body is validated by FastAPI, loaded into a **ActivityPubdantic** class to produce clean JSON, and used to specify a location in the response header, per the ActivityPub [documentation](https://www.w3.org/TR/activitypub/#client-to-server-interactions) for client-to-server interactions.
+In the following example, when the same `Like` activity is sent in the POST request to `/outbox`, the request body is validated by FastAPI, loaded into an **ActivityPubdantic** class to produce clean JSON, and used to specify a location in the response header, per the ActivityPub [documentation](https://www.w3.org/TR/activitypub/#client-to-server-interactions) for client-to-server interactions.

 ```python
 import activitypubdantic as ap